appsody/website/content/docs/installing/installing-appsody.md

 # Installing Appsody

-The easiest way to install Appsody is to use the installers which are available for all supported platforms, except Windows&reg;.
+The easiest way to install Appsody is to use the installers, which are available for all supported platforms, except Windows&reg;.

 ## Platforms